alaktionov/hazelcast-test-automation-java/README.md

  * Open the project in your IDE (e.g. Intellij IDEA)
  * Make sure all dependencies are properly downloaded
  * Make sure your Chrome browser has the latest version: **Version 94.0.4606.81**
+ * Run tests in one of the following ways:
+    * Run CreateClusterTest.java via IDE interface
+    * Make sure all tests passed
+    * Open allure-results folder and open the latest report

+    OR

     * Open terminal at your project directory and run the following maven command which will execute all tests in Chrome driver:
-     ```mvn clean test -P chrome```
+        ```mvn clean test -P chrome allure:serve```
         OR
-     ```mvn clean test``` (since chrome profile is activated by default)
+        ```mvn clean test allure:serve``` (since chrome profile is activated by default)
+    * Make sure all tests passed
- * Open generated Allure report and see details of execution
+    * Make sure Allure report is generated and opened in the browser
+    * Press <Ctrl+C> to close Allure report

 ## Notes

  * Used libraries: Java 11, Selenium, JUnit5, Allure
+ * Directory **main** contains all code related to the framework functionality
+ * Directory **test** contains all code related to the tests implementation
  * Tests can be run only in Chrome driver at the moment, i.e. using a command ```mvn clean test -P firefox``` will return IllegalArgumentException